DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 has a PhD and Master in Communication Sciences from the University of Vale do Rio dos Sinos (Unisinos), Brazil, and an undergraduate degree in Journalism from the Federal University of Santa Maria (UFSM), Brazil.
-She is the leader of the CNPq research group ‘Media Circulation and Communication Strategies’ (Cimid), with lines of research in the following themes: social networks, media and religion, journalism, media discourse, communication, and biopolitics.
+She is the leader of the CNPq research group 'Media Circulation and Communication Strategies' (Cimid), with lines of research in the following themes: social networks, media and religion, journalism, media discourse, communication, and biopolitics.

 **Ana Paula da Rosa** is a Professor, researcher, and Coordinator of the post-graduate program in Communication Science at Universidade do Vale do Rio dos Sinos (UNISINOS), Brazil.
-She has an undergraduate degree in Journalism from Universidade de Passo Fundo (2001), a Master's degree in Communications and Language from Universidade Tuiuti do Paraná (2007), and a PhD in Communication Science in *Mediatization and Social Processes* research group, from Universidade do Vale do Rio dos Sinos (UNISINOS), and a post-doctoral degree in Communications from Universidade Federal Fluminense (UFF) (2018), all in Brazil.
+She has an undergraduate degree in Journalism from Universidade de Passo Fundo (2001), a Master\'s degree in Communications and Language from Universidade Tuiuti do Paraná (2007), and a PhD in Communication Science in *Mediatization and Social Processes* research group, from Universidade do Vale do Rio dos Sinos (UNISINOS), and a post-doctoral degree in Communications from Universidade Federal Fluminense (UFF) (2018), all in Brazil.
 She is also